1. ADVOCACY

 3. RESEARCH FOR ADVOCACY

-(It is hoped this section will soon feature advocacy research undertaken by Edmund Rice Network members.)
+(It is hoped this section will feature advocacy research undertaken by Edmund Rice Network members.)

 Bogotch, Ira; Schoorman, Dilys; Miron, Luis 2008 Social Justice Research: Matters Obligation, Resources, and, yes, Methods: a short essay in defense of rhetorical research